andremoreirafocus/ud036_StarterCode/README.md

 # Description
 Entertainment center is a movie trailer web site that shows information about selected movies.
-It displays at a web site available movies.
-Each movie has a poster image and a title.
-The movie title appears right below the movie´s poster image.
-Once the user clicks the poster image for the movie he/she is interested in, a window opens and a youtube trailer is played.

 # Requirements
 To be able to run the entertainment center you need to install Python at your machine.